JatinKishore/Placement_Preparation/INTERVIEW EXPERIENCES/Deloitte.md

 ### **Tips**
 * **Communication is Key**: If you explain your logic confidently and correctly, interviewers may waive the requirement to write the full code for certain questions.
 * **Optimization**: For array pair problems, think beyond nested loops; consider modified Merge Sort or Fenwick tree logic for large constraints.

+---
+### Experience II
+Selection Process:
+* PPT Presentation
+* Online Coding Test
+* Technical Interview 1/ 2/3 (Based on the interview performance)
+* HR Interview
+Recruiting Tips
+From developing a standout resume to putting your best foot forward in the interview, we want you to feel prepared and confident as you explore opportunities at Hashedin Technologies.
+Here are some recruiting tips from our Team
+* Be Prepared to discuss your approach to challenges and problem-solving, explaining your thought process and decision making.
+* Be ready to discuss personal projects in detail, highlighting your role and contributions to showcase your technical skills and communication abilities.
+* Research the company thoroughly to understand its values, mission, culture and recent developments, demonstrating your genuine interest.
+* During problem-solving or case study interviews, focus on demonstrating your unique approach and thought process by showcasing your innovative thinking.